Medical Policy: 07.01.62

-Gastric electrical stimulation (GES) is performed using an implantable device designed to treat chronic, intractable nausea and vomiting secondary to gastroparesis of diabetic, idiopathic, or postsurgical etiology.
+Gastric electrical stimulation (GES) is performed using an implantable device designed to treat chronic, refractorynausea and vomiting secondary to gastroparesis of diabetic, idiopathic, or postsurgical etiology.
 Gastroparesis is often associated with diabetes, it is also found in chronic pseudo-obstruction, connective tissue disorders, Parkinson disease and psychological pathology.
-Gastric electrical stimulation/pacing has also been investigated as a treatment of obesity.
+Gastric electrical stimulation has also been investigated as a treatment of obesity.
 The device may also be referred to as a gastric pacemaker.

 Gastroparesis is defined as delayed gastric emptying of solids in the absence of mechanical obstruction.
 It can frequently result from longstanding diabetes mellitus and vagal nerve injury, or can be idiopathic in nature.
 Gastroparesis leads to postprandial nausea and vomiting, bloating, early satiety and discomfort.
 In severe cases, nausea and vomiting may cause weight loss, dehydration, electrolyte disturbances and malnutrition due to inadequate caloric and fluid intake.